Bea Labikova is a Slovak-Canadian saxophonist and improviser. Her music draws from her interest in free improvisation, modern jazz and Carnatic music.

 She is actively involved in Toronto's creative music scene as a freelance saxophonist and as a member of several ensembles, such as Asiko Afrobeat Ensemble, Lila Ensemble, The Rhinoceros Saxophone Quartet, and Insou-Unsou.

 Bea is drawn towards exploring connections between different forms of art through free improvisation.
 She has collaborated extensively with many dancers, researching the relationship between movement and music.

-Bea draws a lot inspiration from the diversity of our world.
-She has collaborated on projects with musicians from Botswana, Nigeria, Iran, Azerbajan, India and Eastern Europe, among others.
 She has been also developing her own innovative style on the Fujara, a Slovak overtone flute.
-Bea adapted the instrument for use in free improvisation, taking it out of its traditional folk music context.
-Recently, she's been exploring the Fujara's percussive potential through the Carnatic tradition of Korvais.
+Bea adapted the instrument for use in free improvisation, taking it out of its traditional folk music context and exploring the Fujara's percussive potential.